decmaxn/decmaxn.github.io/content/about.md

 draft: false
 ---

-Welcome to my blog!
-I am an IT professional with a few decades of experience in the field and tons of thing to learn.

 # CLI, not GUI

 CLI is the ONLY desktop for IT professionals as it allows for efficient and precise execution of tasks, plus small text documentation without screen shots.